5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof/README.md

 - Ivy Bridge
 - Haswell (partially)

 Since this is a pretty new approach, I have to look into a bit more but I am successfully using it on my [Lenovo T530 ThinkPad](https://github.com/5T33Z0/Lenovo-T530-Hackinosh-OpenCore).

+You can also implent this patch if you ar enot getting System Update Notifications.
+Since OC spoofs a correct Board-ID to Apple Update servers.
+It works, I tested it on my Z490 Board with iMac20,2 SMBIOS.

 ## How it works
 The latest version of **OpenCore Legacy Patcher** (OCLP) introduced a new set of booter and kernel patches which make use of macOS Monterey's virtualization capabilities (VMM) to spoof a supported Board-ID reported to Software Update.